 Hate Crimes and Special Victims as Harassment

 Harassment laws also exist to protect specific classes of persons, such as persons holding public office.
 Hate crime laws typically prohibit harassment that targets victims based on their age, gender, sexual orientation, or race.
+For additional information on hate crimes, see our topic page covering hate crime laws.

 One Act or Many?